mbuhidar/ultrasonic_detection_adc/SETUP_ARDUINO.md

    ```
    READY
    NUM_SENSORS:2
+   MODE:AN_CHAINED
    ```

 3. **Test the sensors:**
    - Type: `START:10` and press Enter
    - You should see data lines like: `S,1234,150,200`
+   - Wave your hand in front of Sensor 1 → first number changes
-   - Wave your hand in front of sensors to see values change
+   - Wave your hand in front of Sensor 2 → second number changes
+   - If both change together, check Pin 1 (BW) connections to GND
    - Type: `STOP` to stop data collection

 ## Troubleshooting